 • Powers Court Centre runs from Clarendon to Williams streets, alongside Coppinger Row.
 It’s in a Georgian townhouse that is considered one of the most elegant and elaborate in Dublin.

-• After Powers Court make your way along Drury Street Castle Market and it will bring you to the back of George’s Street arcade.
-The shopping here is far more affordable and definitely a little funky.
-Think: used records, vintage clothes, locally designed clothes with global influences and the requisite vegan restaurants.
+• After Powers Court make your way along narrow Coppinger’s row and Castle Market to the back of George’s Street arcade.
+The shopping here is affordable and definitely a little funky.
+Think: used records, vintage clothes, locally designed clothes with global influences and vegan food stalls.

 We had two excellent, sophisticated dinners at two very different modern-Irish restaurants.
 Either will remind you that you are sophisticated, fun-loving adults in addition to being parents.

-• The Winding Stair was down the block from our hotel and just looked interesting, so we chanced walking in on the early side without a reservation and actually got a table.
+• The Winding Stair was down the block from our hotel and just looked interesting, so we chanced walking in on the early side without a reservation and actually got a table, which is no small feat.
 It’s a small room at the top of a winding stair.
-It has big windows, which provide nice light early in the evening as well as views of the Liffey and the city beyond it.
+It has big windows, which provide nice light early in the evening, as well as views of the Liffey and the city beyond it.

-It turns out the Winding Stair dates back to the 1970s when it and a downstairs bookshop were a gathering spot for local writers and musicians.
-It almost closed in 2005 but a new owner revived it and created a menu focused on local Irish produce with as much as possible made in-house.
+The space dates back to the 1970s when it and a downstairs bookshop were a gathering spot for local writers and musicians.
+It almost closed in 2005, but a new owner revived it and created a menu focused on local Irish produce with as much as possible made in-house.

 We did what we often do and shared a bunch of appetizers so we can try more things.
 The potted crab, one of the items they’re known for, was creamy and full of sweet, fresh crab meat.
-We spread every last bit of it on the fresh bread it came with.
+We spread every last bit of it on the fresh bread alongside it.

 A scotch egg had a thin, very crisp coating of local sausage and a soft yolk.
-It wasn’t greasy or heavy and it’s what every Scotch egg should be.
-The charcuterie board was distinctly local and all good.
+It wasn’t greasy or heavy as Scotch egg can be.

 We finished with a ginger-pear cake that we ordered because other people were eating it and it looked good.
 It was spongy and moist and had an autumnal mix of flavors that would be perfect for a Thanksgiving dessert.

-• On our second night we went to Fade Street Social, which is on the edge of Temple Bar just off a street with several popular restaurants including a sushi place and steak house.
+• On our second couple night, we went to Fade Street Social, which is on the edge of Temple Bar and surrounding by popular restaurants.
 Fade Street was in some ways the exact opposite of Winding Stair.
 It was big, a bit loud and felt as trendy as the other restaurant felt timeless.

 But none of that is to detract from it.
 The service was good.
 We had fun, well-made cocktails like my Fade Street sour, and fresh, raw Dublin Bay oysters that were as good as they’re known to be.
 They make good use of a wood-fired oven throughout their menu.